spookyxfloofyxhasx350xgenders/spookyxfloofyxhasx350xgenders/README.md

 <img width="400" height="44" alt="image" src="https://github.com/user-attachments/assets/316b8624-5822-4f70-9fd7-9332875600d6" />

 . .┊ ◟﹫ Extra : I AM MENTALLY ILL.
-Due to this i struggle a lot with certian things, i wont go into details as it is private but its IMPORTANT to note that i have (undiagnosed) DID, autisim, anxiety, OCD, depression, and TT so pls cater and be patieint! i am also a fiction kin of shigeo kageyama, he is also one of our alters, my f/o is teruki hanazawa (who i ship with shigeo). doubles can int :)
+Due to this i struggle a lot with certian things, i wont go into details as it is private but its IMPORTANT to note that i have,(undiagnosed) DID, autisim, anxiety, OCD, depression, and TT so pls be patieint!

+i am also a fiction kin of shigeo kageyama, he is also one of our alters, my f/o is teruki hanazawa (who i ship with shigeo). doubles can int :)

+SIDE NOTE: i do not "owe" you or anyone "proof" or an explanation of personal disorders. i can provide an explanation for things im NOT diagnosed with, but i likely wont be sharing much bc theres no point arguing with a stranger online about what i am, i know what i am so why should i care what they think?  i am also well aware that not everyone online will "cater" to my triggers, thats not how the internet works. so i can and will just close the tab when its needed. just be nice...its not that deep...
    ╰─────────────  ✦ ⁺.
 ⧣₊˚﹒✦₊  ⧣₊˚  𓂃★    ⸝⸝ ⧣₊˚﹒✦₊  ⧣₊˚